ainulcodes/fish-classification/how_to_run.md

 1. **No Watermark**: The application doesn't add watermarks to images.
 It only creates thumbnails (150x150px).

-2. **Data Migration**: Sample data is automatically inserted on first startup (5 Betta species).
+2. **Data Migration**: Sample data is automatically inserted on first startup (8 freshwater fish species).

 3. **Connection**: Using TCP connection (`127.0.0.1:3306`) instead of socket to ensure Docker MySQL is accessible.

 4. **Credentials**:
-   - MySQL User: `bettauser`
+   - MySQL User: `fishuser`
-   - MySQL Password: `bettapass123`
+   - MySQL Password: `fishpass123`
    - Root Password: `rootpassword`
+   - Database: `freshwater_fish_classification`
    - (Change these for production!)

-## Migration Complete ✓

-The application has been successfully migrated from MongoDB to MySQL and is running locally.
+## Project Info

+This application classifies freshwater fishing fish using CNN technology.
+It supports identification of various Indonesian freshwater fish species including Nila, Mas, Lele, Mujair, Gurame, Patin, Bawal, Gabus, and more.